arkokoley/saadhn/readme.md

   * rightArrow for Previous song
   * Space for pause/play
 * A couple of things can be configured:
-  * Proxy settings connect to Saavn web
+  * Proxy settings connect to JioSaavn web

   **Not working:**
     * Login